PowerDNS/pdns/docs/modes-of-operation.rst

 .. warning::
   When a secondary receives notification while bootstraping a new domain using autosecondary feature, it will send SOA and NS queries to the IP address obtained from the ``supermasters`` table.
 These queries are **not** recursive.
-  It means that domain bootstrap will fail if your primary authoritative server is hidden behind recursor, so make sure these queries goes (or routed by dnsdist) straight to auth server.
+  This will cause domain bootstrap to fail if the primary authoritative server is hidden behind a recursor, so make sure these queries go (or are forwarded by dnsdist) straight to the auth server.

 .. note::
   Removal of zones provisioned using the autoprimary must be